johnwargo/delphi-single-instance-demo/readme.md

 I decided to publish this project since:

 + The article didn't include operational project source files I could compile and play around with.
-+ The code in the article
++ The code in the article was a little hard to read
++ I wanted a version of the app I could run and test different scenarios to see how it all worked.